ZJU-LuLab/ZJU-LuLab.github.io/_pages/research.md

 <img src="/images/research/slender-instabilities.jpg" alt="Slender elastic structures" style="width:100%; max-width:700px;">

-Slender elastic structures exhibit rich nonlinear mechanical behaviors due to their high geometric anisotropy, flexibility, and strong susceptibility to instability.
-This research direction focuses on understanding and harnessing nonlinear instabilities in rods, rings, plates, and shells, with applications in failure prediction, programmable shape transformation, and reconfigurable structural design.
-Specific topics include the elastic stability of segmented rings with natural curvature, twisting bifurcation of compressed elastic rods, and buckling and post-buckling of cylindrical shells under combined axial and torsional loads.
+Slender elastic structures exhibit rich nonlinear mechanical behaviors.
+Understanding the underlying mechanics of these behaviors is critical not only for predicting structural instability, but also for harnessing instabilities to achieve multifunctional structural design.
+This research topic aims to investigate nonlinear instabilities in various slender elastic structures such as rods, rings, plates, and shells.
+Selected topics include elastic stability of segmented rings with natural curvature (e.g., curved-sided hexagonal rings and polygonal rings), twisting bifurcation of elastic rods, and buckling and post-buckling of cylindrical shells.

 **Representative publications**

-* **Lu Lu**, Author B, Author C. *Paper title related to elastic rods or rings*.
-Journal Name, Year.
+* **Lu Lu**, Sophie Leanza, Jize Dai, John W. Hutchinson, Ruike Renee Zhao.
+2024. *Multistability of segmented rings by programming natural curvature*.
+Proceedings of the National Academy of Science, 121(31), e2405744121.
-* **Lu Lu**, Author B, Author C. *Paper title related to shell buckling*.
-Journal Name, Year.
+* **Lu Lu**, Jize Dai, Sophie Leanza, Ruike Renee Zhao, John W. Hutchinson.
+2023. *Multiple equilibrium states of a curved-sided hexagram: Part I-Stability of states*.
+Journal of the Mechanics and Physics of Solids, 180, 105406.

 ---